Matt-Law12/cpap_wq/README.md

 ## Why it Matters
 Having access to continual water quality data in our bays provides numerous benefits, including:

-• Preventing data gaps and anomalies that come with manual sampling.
+• Preventing data gaps and anomalies that come with manual sampling. <br />
-• Providing us with necessary data to make informed decisions regarding biological research we conduct in these bays.
+• Providing us with necessary data to make informed decisions regarding biological research we conduct in these bays. <br />
-• Seeing how the water in our bays are responding to external factors such as changes in riverine flow and weather activity.
+• Seeing how the water in our bays are responding to external factors such as changes in riverine flow and weather activity. <br />

 Say something here